 Anthony’s focus with the IRG is addressing the day to day issues installers experience during the installation process.

-Anthony has held Grid-connect Design and Install for seven years.
+Anthony has held Grid-connect Design and Install for eight years.

 Peter believes that changing the safety attitudes of the industry now, will have a positive effect on future generations of installers and designers.